syncfusion-content/blazor-docs/blazor/pivot-table/server-side-pivot-engine.md

 #### JSON

-The JSON data from a local *.json file type can be connected to the Pivot Table.
+The JSON data from a local json file type can be connected to the pivot table.
 Here, the file can be read by the **StreamReader** option, which will give the result in the string format.
-The resultant string needs to be converted to collect data that can be bound to the Server-side pivot engine.
+The resultant string needs to be converted to collection data that can be bound to the Server-side pivot engine.

 In the Server-side application, **sales-analysis.json** file is available under **DataSource** folder and its model type is defined in **DataSource.cs** file.